Oldranda1414/Privacy-P2P-Federated-Learning/doc/brainstorm.md

 TODO
 For this project I think that a protocol could be enacted when partition occurs.
 If only one node does not respond then a timer could be initialized after which all nodes shutdown, saving their results.

-A more complex solution could have the nodes reorganize if a constant partition occurs.
+A more complex solution could have the nodes reorganize if a non temporary partition occurs.

 ### C2